BiOZed/web2vibes/src/README.md

 ## What should be in there ?

-* A list of musical concepts, separated in different folders.
+* A list of conceptual groups of musical concepts, separated in different folders.

 ## Next steps